GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Abstract

 \section{Abstract}

-Factorization machine (FM) is a prevalent approach to modeling pairwise (second-order) feature interactions when dealing with high-dimensional sparse data.
-However, on the one hand, FM fails to capture higher-order feature interactions suffering from combinatorial expansion.
-On the other hand, taking into account interactions between every pair of features may introduce noise and degrade prediction accuracy.
-To solve the problems, we propose a novel approach Graph Factorization Machine (GraphFM) by naturally representing features in the graph structure.
-In particular, we design a mechanism to select the beneficial feature interactions and formulate them as edges between features.
-Then the proposed model which integrates the interaction function of FM into the feature aggregation strategy of Graph Neural Network (GNN), can model arbitrary-order feature interactions on the graph-structured features by stacking layers.
-Experimental results on several real-world datasets have demonstrated the rationality and effectiveness of our proposed approach.
-The code and data is available at \href{https://github.com/CRIPAC-DIG/GraphCTR}{https://github.com/CRIPAC-DIG/GraphCTR}
+{Factorization machine (FM) is a prevalent approach to modelling pairwise (second-order) feature interactions when dealing with high-dimensional sparse data.
+However, on the one hand, FMs fail to capture higher-order feature interactions suffering from combinatorial expansion.
+On the other hand, taking into account interactions between every pair of features may introduce noise and degrade the prediction accuracy.
+To solve these problems, we propose a novel approach, the graph factorization machine (GraphFM), which naturally represents features in the graph structure.
+In particular, we design a mechanism to select beneficial feature interactions and formulate them as edges between features.
+Then the proposed model, which integrates the interaction function of the FM into the feature aggregation strategy of the graph neural network (GNN), can model arbitrary-order feature interactions on graph-structured features by stacking layers.
+Experimental results on several real-world datasets demonstrate the rationality and effectiveness of our proposed approach.
+The code and data are available at \href{https://github.com/CRIPAC-DIG/GraphCTR}{https://github.com/CRIPAC-DIG/GraphCTR}.}